 Turning to academic papers, we see several strategies emerge for designing scalable LBGs.
-First, LBGs such as Treasure [1], EyeSpy [4], Feeding Yoshi [3], Mogi [12,13], and Blowtooth [14] all incorporate virtual content in the game in order to increase the number of locations that players can play in and provide continually 'fresh' content.
-For example, in Blowtooth, finding bystanders with a mobile device emitting a Bluetooth signal creates a 'player' [14].
-In Feeding Yoshi, open wireless access points automatically become game elements [3].
-Such games have shown that even with simple automated content, players enjoy the competitive nature of the games [1,3,4].
-Yet we don't see studies of longer-term play (e.g., months to a year) to understand if players are compelled to continue playing the games and if the content is rich enough to support such motivations.
+First, LBGs such as Treasure [1], EyeSpy [4], Feeding Yoshi [3], Mogi [12,13], and Blowtooth [14] incorporate virtual content in the game in order to increase the number of locations that players can play in and provide continually "fresh" content.
+Second, the recent proliferation of casual games like Foursquare suggests that simple games that can be played in one's "downtime" offer a compelling model for promoting scalability [15].
+Third, several researchers have suggested that LBGs can scale to large numbers of players and promote long term play by allowing users to create game content themselves [8,17,22,24].
+For example, in PiNiZoRo, parents can create walking routes that their children must follow when playing [22].